-Since the release of firmware version 3.0.12, you have an access to more detailed info about XYZ calibrating results.
-This new feature can be found in Support - XYZ cal. details.
+Since the release of firmware version 3.0.12, you have an access to a more detailed information about XYZ calibrating results.
+This new feature can be found in LCD Menu - Support - XYZ cal. details.

-Under 0.12° = No need to compensate, X/Y axes are perpendicular.
+- Under 0.12° = No need to compensate, X/Y axis are perpendicular.
 Congratulations!

 It may look that the compensations are not that high at the first sight.
 However, if we take into consideration the 250 mm X-axis length, 1.1 mm is a large margin.
-In order to improve your axis perpendicularity, make sure the the distance of the front calibration points (seen on the first screen) is the same.
+In order to improve your axis perpendicularity, make sure the distance of the front calibration points (as seen on the first screen) is the same.

-Do not hesitate to contact us at firstname.lastname@example.org if you would have any following questions.
+Do not hesitate to contact us at firstname.lastname@example.org if you have any following questions.